 accommodate reconnection of electrical service after normal business hours, the

 customer must sign an “AFTER-HOURS RECONNECTION FORM” wherein they agree to make

 payment of all past-due amounts in full, plus service fees, at CES’ office by

 10:00 a.m. on the next business day.

 extremely hot temperatures, CES will postpone disconnection of service due to

-non-payment of bill
+non-payment of bill if,

 by the time that CES has printed the final disconnection list, NOAA’s National